fiit-ba/rust-course/exercises/book/P-final-project/mod.md

 ## Proposal

-The proposal needs to be submitted by _20th of March, 2024_ by opening a Github repo, placing your proposal there, and either making it public or granting access to [`@xkostal`](https://github.com/hdoordt/) & [`@nasimbahar`](https://github.com/nasimbahar).
-Then, please send Nasim and Kristian a link to the repository via message so we know where to find it.
+The proposal needs to be submitted by _19th of March, 2025_ by opening a Github repo, placing your proposal there, and either making it public or granting access to [`@xkostal`](https://github.com/xkostal/) & [`@lukacoff`](https://github.com/lukacoff).
+Then, please send Lukas and Kristian a link to the repository via message so we know where to find it.

 The proposal must contain the following sections:
 - Your names